turingschool/front-end-curriculum/projects/whats-cookin.md

 - Determine the amount of ingredients still needed to cook a given meal, based on what's in my pantry
 - Remove the ingredients used for a given meal from my pantry, once that meal has been cooked

-### Iteration 1

-At the most basic level, the app should allow users to view recipes.
-This iteration should be focused on this behavior.

 <section class="note">
 The details outlined above are basic user stories.
 You may find it useful to create classes that relate to ehe stories, but are not speicifically outlined above.
 </section>